Crisis Talks

 Greece’s sovereign debt crisis

-Brought the government To the brink of crisis
+To the brink of crisis

 As public fury over